OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 Importantly, only prepared students will be able to acquire the knowledge and skills that they need to be successful in this course, subsequent courses, and the field of web development.
-In order to help students remain organized and to effectively prepare for classes, the course instructor will maintain a class schedule with reading assignments and presentation slides, available at on this site.
-During the class sessions students will also be required to download, use, and modify web site components and data sets that are made available through means such as the course web site and a GitHub repository.
+In order to help students remain organized and to effectively prepare for classes, the OS-Sketch web site features a [course schedule](/operating-systems/schedule/) with, for instance, reading assignments and presentation slides.
+During the class sessions students will also be required to download, use, and modify source code segments and data sets that are made available through means such as the course web site or a GitHub repository.

 #### Seeking Assistance